Cerchie/notes-for-gh-video/wade-review.md

 }
 ```

-Our store key will be named 'state_counter'.
+Now, in Kafka Streams, any processing that involves state will store that state in a, well, a "store", which is held by RocksDB.
+The key by which we'll retrieve this state later will be named 'state_counter', because we'll be counting the open and closed state of pull requests to get the current ratio.

 ---